Tx allows you to do Language Integrated Query (LINQ) directly on raw event sources:

 - standing queries on real-time feeds, such as Event Tracing for Windows (ETW) sessions

 The Tx approach is different than Databases, Hadoop, Splunk, Dapper, etc. which all require a

-and LINQ-to-Objects allows the query to be embedded anywhere including:
+Reactive Extensions (Rx) and LINQ-to-Objects allows the query to be embedded anywhere including:

 For more see the documentation